status-im/specs/docs/stable/10-waku-usage.md

 This allows anyone to listen on a single channel.

 Additionally, since anyone can receive Waku envelopes, it relies on the ability to decrypt messages to decide who is the correct recipient.
-We do however not rely on this property, but instead implement another secure transport layer on top of Waku.
+This property is not relied upon, and another secure transport layer is implemented on top of Waku.

 ## Reason